Light60-1/Microsoft-Rewards-Rewi/docs/docker.md

 # 🐳 Docker Guide

-Run the bot in a containerized environment with optional in-container cron support.
+Run the bot in a containerized environment with built-in cron scheduling.

 ---